fedora-llvm-team/llvm-snapshots/project-instructions.md

-Please, use this at your own risk!

 For instructions on how to use this repository, consult the [official docs](https://docs.pagure.org/copr.copr/how_to_enable_repo.html#how-to-enable-repo).

-In theory, this should be enough on a recent Fedora version:
+It should be enough to enable the copr repository for this project using the following command:

 ```
 $ dnf install 'dnf-command(copr)'